The Airmen's Stories - 2/Lt. J-F Demozay

 at 67 Wing, Bussy-la-Cote in December.
 In January 1940 Demozay was

-At Free French HQ he asked to stay with the RAF and went to 5 OTU Aston Down for conversion to Hurricanes and then joined No. 1 Squadron at Wittering on 16th October 1940.
+At Free French HQ he asked to stay with the RAF, enlisting as 'Jean Francois Morlaix' to protect his family, and went to 5 OTU Aston Down for conversion to Hurricanes and then joined No. 1 Squadron at Wittering on 16th October 1940.
 He damaged a Ju88 on 8th November and destroyed a Me109 a few days later.

 He was killed on 19th December 1945 when the aircraft in which he was flying back from London crashed at Loges en Josas, 12 miles SW of Paris in the department of Yvelines.
 The aircraft was a NC 701 Martinet (French-built Siebel Si-204) and Lt.
 Col. GS Naves was also killed.